citizenharris/address_book/README.md

 # Address Book Project

+This is a basic address book program that stores details for your contacts.

+All arguments should be strings.

-You'll need rspec to run all the tests.
+You'll need rspec to run all the tests and bundler to install all the gems.